lappsgrid-incubator/Eager/rabbitmq/README.md

 ### Messages

-In RabbitMQ messages are simple byte arrays allowing any data to be transmitted.
+In RabbitMQ messages are simple byte arrays allowing any json to be transmitted.
 However, in the `org.lappsgrid.eager.rabbitmq` classes all messages are considered to be sequences of UTF-8 encoded characters (i.e. Strings).
 In most cases the message will be an *application/json* payload of some kind.

 ### Creating Queues